-CEMATRIX USA CEMATRIX Canada
+CEN CEMATRIX USA CEMATRIX Can

-2023 2022 2023 2022
+2024 2023 2024 2023

-Gross Margin 27% 26% 27% 30%
+Gross margin 22% 27% 25% 27%

-Pre-tax discount rate 11% 11% 11% 11%
+Pre-tax discount rate 15% 11% 15% 11%

 Near term (1 year) sales growth assumptions are based on contracted and verbally awarded projects (including backlogs), as well as probability adjusted forecasts (range of 10% to 90%) for projects on which the Company has placed or will place bids, where the probabilities applied are based on management's assessment of a particular project based on historical experience and the stage that the project is in the sales cycle.
 Management has also considered its relationships with customers, the competitive landscape and changes in its business strategy.
 With regard to gross margins, consideration is given to historical operating margins in the end markets where prospective work opportunities are most significant and changes in the Company's business.
 A 2% change in gross margin in isolation would not result in an impairment charge.
-The terminal value was calculated using a discount rate of 11% and annual growth of 3% in the terminal year.
+The terminal value was calculated using a discount rate of 15% and annual growth of 3% in the terminal year.

-Pre-tax discount rates used reflect management's assessment of the risks of the CGU or group of CGU's and its past experience in raising capital.
+Pre-tax discount rates used reflect management's assessment of the risks of the CGU or group of CGUs and its past experience in raising capital.
 The Company's pre-tax discount rate has been applied based on the WACC and reflects the current market assessments of the time value of money and the risks specific to the CGU.
 Furthermore, suitable sensitivity tests are also applied in conjunction with cash flow forecasts for the CGU in question.
 A change in the absolute discount rate of 2% in isolation would not result in an impairment charge.